kubestellar/kubestellar/docs/content/direct/wds.md

 # Workload Description Spaces

+> **Note**: This documentation is being improved in PR #3002 by @Tob-iee.
+>
+> For the latest information about Workload Description Spaces, please refer to that PR.

 This document will tell users what they need to know about these.

 Including the fact that the KubeFlex hosting cluster can play the role